-If you or a loved one have been injured in an accident, you may be entitled to compensation.
-Such accidents can include car accidents, slip and fall accidents, trip & fall accidents, products liability accidents, medical malpractice accidents, and others such as:
+If you or a loved one have been injured in an accident, it’s important to speak with a Tampa personal injury lawyer right away.
+You may be entitled to compensation.
+Such accidents can include car accidents, slip and fall accidents, trip & fall accidents, and others such as:

 “In order to receive compensation for an accident, the claimant (or plaintiff) must demonstrate that the person that caused the act was negligent.”

 From the objective standpoint of the law, negligence is measured using “the reasonable person standard.”
 Which is to say that the law looks at a person’s behaviors and actions and compares them to the behaviors and actions of a reasonable person.
 Negligence can be a complicated and ambiguous concept, and it can encompass a great many actions in which a person acted unreasonably or without due care.
 Jurors serving on civil cases in Florida are asked to abide by the legal definition of negligence provided in Jury Instruction 401.4 which states the following:

 “Negligence is the failure to use reasonable care, which is the care that a reasonably careful person would use under like circumstances.
 Negligence is doing something that a reasonably careful person would not do under like circumstances or failing to do something that a reasonably careful person would do under like circumstances.”

 In order to prove negligence, the plaintiff must prove the four elements of duty, breach, causation, and damages.
 More specifically, the plaintiff must show the following: